OfekRainish/OfekRainish_notebook/_posts/2025-04-02-bioinformatics deseq2.md

 print(f"Found {len(matches)} matching pairs with ≥90% similarity.")
 print("Saved results to 'matching_sequences_95percent.xlsx'.")
 ```
-I colored the proteins with a secretion signal in blue (sane 20hr volcano plot as before but with marked proteins)
+I colored the proteins with a secretion signal in blue (sane treatment vs control - general- volcano plot as before but with marked proteins)

 I also ran the DEGs (20hr and 44interaction) through *PSORTb* which predicts proteine location according to amino acid sequences. didnt find any proteins who are predicted to be 'extracellular' & up regulated at 20hr.